-Below we’ll discuss the most important parameters, but please do review the table below, or the official documentation, for more information on the full array of things you can track.
+There are several configuration parameters, but below we’ll discuss the most important ones.
+Please review the table below, or the official documentation, for more information on the full array of things you can track.

 Here is a simple example of what auto_explain output in TEXT format can look like:

-Here is a full list of the auto_explain parameters, and their defaults:
+Here is a full list of the auto_explain configuration parameters, and their defaults: